 Our ability to compete successfully varies from location to location and depends on a number of factors, including the number of competing plans in the local market and the types of services available at local clinical facilities, the demographics of each market and our ability to generate offerings that meet the needs of that population, our local reputation for providing quality care to members, the commitment and expertise of the providers in our network and our in-house medical staff, our local service offerings and community programs and the cost of care in each locality.
 If we are unable to attract members, our revenue and profitability will be adversely affected.
 Some of our competitors may have greater recognition and may be more established in particular communities than we are, and they may have greater financial and other resources than we have.
 Competing Medicare Advantage plans may also offer different programs or services than we do, which, combined with the foregoing factors, may result in our competitors being more attractive to our current members or potential members.
-While health plans compete on the basis of many factors, including service and the quality and depth of provider networks, we expect that price will continue to be a significant basis of competition.
+While health plans compete on the basis of many factors, including service and the quality and depth of provider networks, we expect that price will continue to be a significant basis of competitive.
 Furthermore, while we budget for improvements in our products and services to keep them competitive in their respective markets, to the extent that competitive forces cause related expenditures to increase in the future, our financial condition may be negatively affected.
-In addition, in certain instances our relationships with providers are not exclusive and our competitors have established or could seek to establish relationships with such providers.
-Additionally, as we expand into new geographies, we may encounter competitors with stronger relationships or recognition in the community in such new geography, which could give those competitors an advantage in retaining current members and obtaining new members, which may have a material adverse effect on our business operations and financial position.
+In addition, in certain instances our relationships with providers are not exclusive and our competitors who are not exclusive and our competitors with stronger relationships or recognition in the community in such new geography, which could give those competitors an advantage in retaining current members and obtaining new members, which may have a material adverse effect on our business operations and financial position.